benbaker/nodery/README.md

-# node starter kit Wow!
+# node starter kit for Joe.
+Wow!

 #### such nosql
 - <a href="http://docs.mongodb.org/manual/installation/">mongo DB</a>